Orchestration for Domain-specific Edge-Cloud Language Models: Implementation

 We developed \emulator, a 5k-line command-line application in Python, for experiment execution, context generation, and path evaluation.
 We implemented a hierarchical configuration system that separates module-specific configurations from global experiment parameters.
 Each emulation configuration receives a unique build identifier to track associated parameters, results, and artifacts.
 This design supports multiple parallel configurations for different scenarios or environments, and asynchronous execution enables parallel evaluation across compute resources.

 We implemented key components across all module managers.
 For query processing, we use stepback prompting \cite{stepback} and LLMLingua \cite{llmlingua} for model-based query compression.
 Our context retrieval includes basic RAG \cite{basicrag} and HyDE \cite{hyde}.
 For context processing, we use model-based compression \cite{llmlingua} and Corrective-RAG \cite{correctiverag} to improve accuracy.
 We integrate Ollama \cite{ollama} for edge deployment and OpenAI \cite{openai} for cloud processing.
-We extended DeepEval \cite{deepeval} for LLM evaluation using GA Eval metrics \cite{geval}.
-Our evaluation framework uses user-defined requirements to check whether responses correctly address given queries.
+We extended DeepEval \cite{deepeval} for LLM evaluation (similar to G-Eval metrics \cite{geval}), employing an ensemble of two LLM judges (GPT-4o and Gemini-2.5-Flash) to compare generated responses against ground truth answers from our datasets.
+To mitigate self-preference bias \cite{wataoka2025selfpreferencebias}, neither judge model appears as a cloud option in our inference pipeline.

 We implemented \runtime as an OpenAI compatible server (3k lines of code), specifically designed for edge deployment.
 Our implementation extends the standard OpenAI API specification by adding support for build identifiers, SLO specification parameters, system state reporting capabilities, and enhanced error logging for deployment debugging.
 Our implementation provides developers with the tools and documentation to integrate new components and target specific edge deployment requirements, while maintaining flexibility to handle diverse deployment scenarios and usage patterns.